AP Explains: What will a Hollywood writers' strike mean?

 CBS said then that TV ad revenue fell 15 percent, hurt by the strike and other factors.
 But Walt Disney Co., which owns ABC, said international sales of shows offset ad-sales losses.

+That said, the networks will recoup some of their losses by carrying reruns, which is much cheaper than paying for new shows.

+"Therefore, the immediate economic impact may be less pronounced on bottom line," the analysts wrote.
+"However, given the long-term nature of the content business, especially in today's environment, investors are likely to pay a lot more attention to the strike today than has been the case in earlier cycles."

-AP Film Writer Jake Coyle and AP Technology Writer Tali Arbel in New York contributed to this report.
+AP Film Writer Jake Coyle and AP Technology writers Barbara Ortutay and Tali Arbel in New York contributed to this report.

 Lynn Elber can be reached at lelber@ap.org and on Twitter at http://twitter.com/lynnelber.